actualdankcoder/danksearch/README.md

 # danksearch
 Search youtube videos purely using python requests and BeautifulSoup

+# Requirements

+There are only 3 requirements:

+`pip install Pillow beautifulsoup4 requests`
 # Usage
 Searching YouTube videos is as easy as this